 Want to see how you can start working with writers and book publishers?
 We have a free masterclass that will show you the strategies on how to start from scratch.
 Sign up and watch it now.

-How did our course, High-Level Proofreading Pro, prepare you for working as a freelance proofreader and copy editor and editor?
+How did our course, High-Level Proofreading And Copyediting Pro, prepare you for working as a freelance proofreader and copy editor and editor?

 As mentioned above, I learned a lot about the ins and outs of proofreading and editing, plus the grammar refresher was very helpful.
 I also found the publishing industry information, information on how to work with clients, and the marketing information very beneficial.